kosmonaft-dev/stein/README.md

 ## Description

 Awesome DDD oriented framework, built around FrankenPHP.

+It is best suited for microservices and small to medium-sized applications, but can be used for larger applications as well.

 ## Getting Started